dr. ing. Ahmed Selema

 - Bio (via ORCID)

-- Ahmed Selema received the M.Sc. degree in electrical engineering from Menoufia University, Egypt in 2018.
-In 2024, he received his PhD degree in electromechanical engineering from Ghent University, Ghent, Belgium.
-Currently, he has been working as a research engineer in the Electrical Energy Lab (EELab) at Ghent University in a close collaboration with different industrial companies in the EU.
+- In 2020, Ahmed Selema joined the department of electromechanical engineering from Ghent University, Belgium where he received his Ph.D. degree.
+He has been working as a senior E-motor technology engineer in the Electrical Energy Lab (EELab) at UGent in a close collaboration with different industrial companies.
 He is also a Corelab Member in Flanders Make, the strategic research center for the manufacturing industry in Flanders, Belgium.
-His research interests include electrical machines and drives, electromagnetics, material characterization, energy-efficient motor design, machine losses & cooling, and additive manufacturing.
-In these areas, he has authored or co-authored many papers in leading journals.
+Currently, Dr Selema has joined USP3D: a spinoff from UGent where he leads the development of 3D-printed aluminum windings for electrical machines known for their market-leading efficiency, power density, and sustainability.
+His area of interests include electrical machine design, electromagnetics, material engineering, energy-efficient motors, advanced cooling, and additive manufacturing.

 Show